LeadSimple/buildium/docs/AssociationOwnershipAccountsApi.md

   datefrom: Date.parse('2013-10-20'), # Date | Filters results to any ownership account whose start date is greater than or equal to the specified value.
   dateto: Date.parse('2013-10-20'), # Date | Filters results to any ownership account whose start date is less than or equal to the specified value.
   status: ['Active'], # Array<String> | Filters results by the status of the association.
 If no status is specified, `active`, `past` and `future` associations will be returned.
+  delinquencystatuses: ['NoDelinquency'], # Array<String> | Filters results by the delinquency status of the ownership account.
+If no status is specified, ownership accounts of any delinquency status will be returned.
   orderby: 'orderby_example', # String | `orderby` indicates the field(s) and direction to sort the results in the response.
 See <a href=\"#section/API-Overview/Bulk-Request-Options\">Bulk Request Options</a> for more information.
   offset: 56, # Integer | `offset` indicates the position of the first record to return.
 The `offset` is zero-based and the default is 0.
   limit: 56 # Integer | `limit` indicates the maximum number of results to be returned in the response. `limit` can range between 1 and 1000 and the default is 50.